Managing Past Due Support

-If you have lost your job, had another child, experienced a financial hardship or had another significant change in circumstances, you should consider modifying your existing child support order.
+If you have lost your job, had another child, experienced a financial hardship or had another significant change in circumstances, you should consider Modifying (PDF) your existing child support order.

 If you became past due because of a temporary hardship or medical condition and you expect to resume payments, you should contact the CSEA to discuss payment arrangements.
 Your caseworker will try to create a plan that helps you pay off past-due support in a reasonable time, without referring your case to the court.

 People can voluntarily waive any past-due support that is owed to them by completing an affidavit.
-Affidavits are available for Administrative, Domestic Relations and Juvenile Court.
+Affidavits are available for Administrative (PDF), Domestic Relations (PDF) and Juvenile Court (PDF).

 If you are struggling to find a job, need legal help or just need help navigating Job and Family Services, our Fatherhood Program can help connect you with resources.

 The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 gives unpaid child and spousal support claims priority over any other creditors' claims, including taxes.
 If there's a claim for a domestic support obligation in a case, the law requires a trustee to give you and your state's CSEA written notice of the bankruptcy and any discharge given to your ex-spouse.

 The Reconciliation Calculator is designed to easily determine the total amount of support owed and paid in cases when someone has child support orders for the same child in more than one state or U.S. territory.

 When a support payment is made, items are paid in a specific order mandated by federal and/or state law.
 The order is as follows:

 - Current child support

 - Current spousal support